Create Your Own Liquid Rainbow With This Density Experiment For Kids

 Steps To Set-Up The Rainbow In A Jar Experiment

-Conduct An Interactive Session With Your Kid After The Completion Of The Rainbow In The Jar Experiment
+Conduct An Interactive Session With Your Kid After The Rainbow In The Jar Experiment

-- How do you think the colors were stacked upon each other in the jar without getting mixed with each other?
+- Why do you think the colors stay intact in the jar without getting mixed?

 - Did you learn anything new from the rainbow in a jar experiment?

 The Science Behind The Rainbow In A Jar Experiment

 - How did the liquids in the jar stay intact without mixing with each other?
 The reason why the colored liquids stayed on top of each other without mixing is density!
 Each of the different liquids that we added into the jar has different densities.
 Olive oil and rubbing alcohol are liquids with lighter density, while honey, dish soap and water have higher density.
 This is why the colored liquids stayed in the jar without mixing and thereby forming a beautiful rainbow in a jar.